-On June 27, elements of the 173d Airborne Brigade, along with South Vietnamese and Australian troops, entered the infamous War Zone D, which had been a Communist base area since the 1940s.
-The Vietcong used the region as a relay station for troops and supplies passing from the delta to the highlands and from Cambodia to the South Vietnamese capital.
+On June 27, 1965, elements of the 173d Airborne Brigade, along with South Vietnamese and Australian troops, entered the infamous War Zone D, which had been a Communist base area since the 1940s.
+The Vietcong used War Zone D as a relay station for troops and supplies passing from the Mekong Delta to the highlands and from Cambodia to the South Vietnamese capital.
 The Dong Nai River bordered the zone on the south and Route l4 ran along its northern fringe.
 A barely decipherable network of foot trails and dirt roads crisscrossed the area’s 648 square miles.
 Thick scrub brush, patches of jungle, and elephant grass grew across the district, providing the Vietcong with an infinite number of potential ambush sites, hiding places, and arms caches.

 Westmoreland wanted this first official search and destroy operation to send the message to the Vietcong that they were no longer safe in their base areas.
 But the operation did not go as planned.
 After the awe-inspiring insertion of U.S. and ARVN troops by 120 U.S. helicopters on the first day of the operation, things started to go awry.
-The operation quickly turned into a monotonous, unproductive walk in the sun for the American G.I.’s, Aussie Diggers, and South Vietnamese ARViN given the job of finding and killing the Vietcong.
-At the end of four days, Allied units had nothing to show for their efforts.
-A Vietcong sniper shot dead one G.I. and two-dozen others required medical attention; but the operation had been all search and no destroy.
-The guerrillas eluded the Allies.
-The perennial problem of the Vietnam War, which was the difficulty of finding and destroying the Vietcong, had again vexed the Allies.
-Back in Washington, officials were surprised at the operation’s dismal results.
-Unwilling to accept that the Vietcong gave the Americans the slip, presidential adviser George Ball concluded that the mission failed because someone within the GVN or ARVN passed on details of the operation to the enemy.
-Of course, Ball may have been correct, and if he had been, his assessment raised a whole series of questions about the competence and loyalty of the South Vietnamese government.
+The operation quickly turned into a monotonous, unproductive walk in the sun for the American GIs, Aussie Diggers, and South Vietnamese ARViN given the job of finding and killing the Vietcong.
+At the end of four days, Allied units had nothing to show for their efforts, not even one enemy KIA.
+As for Allied casualties, a Vietcong sniper shot dead an American GI and two-dozen others required medical attention; but the operation had been all search and no destroy.
+The guerrillas had eluded the Allies.
+The perennial problem of the Vietnam War since the first years of the Kennedy administration, which was the difficulty of finding and destroying the Vietcong, had again vexed the Allies.

 The small number of enemy killed in action in June, July, and early August raised doubts in Washington about whether the U.S. could ever hope to attrite the enemy in such numbers as to convince Hanoi and the National Liberation Front to quit the struggle in South Vietnam.

 Another reason Westmoreland believed his strategy would still work was that in summer 1965 he did not yet have the ground combat troops to fully execute it.
 The bulk of his ground units in South Vietnam at the time manned stationary positions, guarding U.S. base areas.
-As soon as he received the troops to simultaneously guard his rear areas and conduct major search and destroy operations, he believed the U.S. would kill the enemy in the necessary numbers.
+As soon as he received the troops to simultaneously guard his rear areas and conduct major search and destroy operations, he believed the U.S. would kill the enemy in the necessary numbers to break both Hanoi’s and the Vietcong’s will to resist.

 After Starlite ended, the Marines admitted that airpower, artillery, and naval gunfire had made it possible for them to achieve a high enemy body count.
 Marine and Navy jets flew 140 strike sorties during the two-day battle, dropping approximately 184,000 pounds of bombs on Vietcong positions.
 Helicopter gunships fired six tons of rockets; and an assortment of aircraft laid down four tons of flesh-consuming napalm.
-Naval vessels and artillery batteries added their share to the destruction, firing thousands of rounds of high explosives into Vietcong bunkers and trenches.
-In a sign of things to come, the Americans smothered the Vietcong in flames and hot metal fragments during Operation Starlite.
+Naval vessels and artillery batteries added to the destruction, firing thousands of rounds of high explosives into Vietcong bunkers and trenches.
+In a sign of things to come, the Americans literally smothered the Vietcong in firepower during Operation Starlite.

 Westmoreland considered Starlite a huge success.
 For him, the operation provided proof that large-scale search and destroy operations could succeed in South Vietnam’s challenging environment.
-MACV officials felt so confident they had found the recipe for success on the ground in South Vietnam that they told reporters Operation Starlite confronted the Communists with a choice, they could continue to suffer staggering, unacceptable losses or they could sue for peace now.
+Other top U.S. officials in Saigon came to the same conclusion.
+They told reporters Operation Starlite confronted the Communists with a choice, they could continue to suffer staggering, unacceptable losses or they could sue for peace now.

 But Hanoi and the National Liberation Front did not sue for peace.
 Communist leaders, like their American counterparts, recognized that the new war in South Vietnam was only beginning.
 It was still very early; and the trajectory of the war and its final outcome remained unknown.
 Plus, the Communists, unlike the Americans, were willing to accept enormous casualties to achieve the twin goals of independence and the furtherance of the global Communist movement.

 Operation Starlite aided Westmoreland in one important way.
-The inability of U.S. forces to locate and destroy the enemy in the previous two months had fostered doubts at the White House and at the Pentagon about whether Westmoreland’s attrition strategy would work.
-The biggest question on the minds of top officials was whether the U.S. could actually find, fix, and kill the Vietcong in numbers sufficient to convince Hanoi and the NLF to quit the war.
-Starlite allayed those concerns, so much so that by the end of September the White House gave Westmoreland the go ahead to pursue a war of attrition against the Communists in South Vietnam.
+The inability of U.S. forces to locate and destroy the enemy in the previous two months had fostered doubts at the White House and at the Pentagon about whether an attrition strategy based on large search and destroy operations would work.
+The biggest question on the minds of top officials had been whether U.S. units could actually find, fix, and kill the Vietcong in numbers sufficient to convince Hanoi and the Vietcong to quit the war.
+Starlite allayed those concerns, so much so that by the end of September the White House and Department of Defense gave Westmoreland the go ahead to pursue a war of attrition against the Communists in South Vietnam.

 Phillip B. Davidson, Vietnam at War: The History 1946-1975, (New York: Oxford University Press, 1988), 349.